-Chart 6 CCR metrics as a primary and secondary risk measure
+Chart 6CCR metrics as a primary and secondary risk measure

-Note: Based on summary of information provided by the institutions.
+Source: Based on summary of information provided by the institutions.
+Notes: CMV stands for current market value.

 Generally, the risks of concentration and illiquidity of collateral (SFT underlying and margin collateral) are addressed using specific eligibility criteria for accepted collateral, concentration limits and concentration add-ons.
 Some IMM institutions concluded that the margin period of risk (MPOR) extension required by CRR is sufficient to account for illiquid collateral.